 One of the first new spots in the CBD rebuild, this bus-turned-bar has a big following and for good reason.
 Boasting a snug indoor space on top of an expansive courtyard, a great selection of craft beer on tap (the likes of local Cassels & Sons and Three Boys Brewery), tasty burgers and a friendly vibe, this is a must visit when in town.
 Come any day between 4pm-6pm and taste their notorious Bodgie Golden Ale for only $7.

-One of the newest craft beer destinations in town, Craft Embassy is already proving a favourite with the locals.
 Sitting comfortably on the first level of The Terrace overlooking the Avon River, this is a great spot for sipping an interesting brew.
 With thirty taps of independent craft beer on offer, the only hard thing here is making up your mind.

 Nestled within the historical New Regent Street, The Institution is a boutique bar serving an ever-changing selection of craft draughts.
 This small, intimate bar prides itself on friendly staff and an unpretentious vibe.
 Featuring blackboard walls and tables, here you can set your creativity free while tasting some great ales.